-Soar to your dreams
+Soar to Your Dreams

-We believe it’s vital to follow these steps, failing to do so could lead to driving a dangerous, and potentially illegal vehicle.
+We believe it’s vital to follow these steps.
+Failing to do so could lead to driving a dangerous, and potentially illegal vehicle.

 And others will just give up on their dream to travel Australia without the hinderance of a caravan or camp trailer.

-Step 1 – Establish your needs.
+Step 1 – Establish your needs

 It will help get you thinking and put your needs and wants in a clearer snapshot format.
 This will get you moving forward a lot faster and into your slide on camper.

 As a little bonus, click here for an article written by a 26 year army veteran and survival expert.
 Time in the same room with Scott can cost $250 per hour for his outback and 4wd training.

-Step 2 – Lets do some math.
+Step 2 – Lets do some maths

-Just remember, leave home at home – you do not need to take your hardwood chopping block and full set of pots and pans, every kilo counts here.
+Just remember, leave home at home – you do not need to take your hardwood chopping block and full set of pots and pans.
+Every kilo counts here.

 Using a vehicle mass check list like this one, makes this step a breeze.